g0v-data/g0v-hackmd-archive/notes/NlzvLbx3Rb-1Gvi7AIOPlQ.md

 Some servers and clients may find it difficult to install and maintain HTTP/3 and QUIC due to its complexity, which could cause compatibility problems and necessitate the use of more resources for deployment and upkeep.

-Because HTTP/3 is still relatively new, there could not be as much support or compatibility with current tools, protocols, and infrastructure, which could prevent widespread adoption until HTTP/3 matures and becomes more standardized.
+Furthermore, because HTTP/3 is still relatively new, there could not be as much support or compatibility with current tools, protocols, and infrastructure, which could prevent widespread adoption until HTTP/3 matures and becomes more standardized.

 ## Side-by-side comparison of the Protocols
 Here's a side-by-side comparison of HTTP/1.1, HTTP/2, and HTTP/3 based on their features, strengths, and limitations: